GLOBAL ECONOMY-Global factory activity shrank in November but price pressures ease

 In a rare bright sign, India saw factory activity expand in November at its fastest pace in three months, thanks to robust demand for consumer goods and a slowdown in input-cost inflation.

-(Reporting by Jonathan Cable and Leika Kihara; Editing by Bradley Perrett and Susan Fenton)
+(Reporting by Lucia Mutikani, Jonathan Cable and Leika Kihara; Writing by Lindsay Dunsmuir; Editing by Bradley Perrett, Susan Fenton and Andrea Ricci)

 ((jonathan.cable@thomsonreuters.com; +44 20 7513 4029;))